 The National Biscuit Company, or NABISCO, capitalized on banana pudding’s newfound popularity at the time.
 The company started printing banana pudding recipes directly onto the vanilla wafers packaging.
 The recipe remains on the packaging to this day.

-The connotation with banana pudding and the American South is less clear.
+The connotation of banana pudding and the American South is less clear.
 The original recipes came from Illinois and the East Coast, yet it is still an adopted southern staple.

 Not long after the first banana pudding recipes were published, the south adopted the recipe.
-Southern publications starting developing banana pudding recipes on a mass scale.
+Southern publications started developing banana pudding recipes on a mass scale.

 Many believe that this happened due to banana pudding’s ability to feed many with few ingredients.
 Southerners have notoriously gotten by with very little during hard times.

 Can You Make Individual Sweetie Pie’s Banana Pudding Portions?